cme212/course/syllabus.md

  - [Andreas Santucci](https://asantucci.github.io/) (santucci at stanford)

 Teaching Assistants:
- - Guillermo Bescos Alapont (gbescos at stanford)
+ - Frederic Ladouceur (ladouceu at stanford)
- - Tom Morvan (tommrvn at stanford)
+ - Aasavari Kakne (adkakne at stanford)
- - Maoguo Shi (smgyl at stanford)
+ - Matteo Santamaria (msantama at stanford)
- - Chenzhuo Zhu (czhu95 at stanford)
+ - Axel Peytavin (peytavin at stanford)

 ## Office Hours
-Office hours will be held virtually.
+Office hours will be held virtually for the first two weeks of the course, after which we plan to resume in-person instruction in addition to office hours.
 The hours will be announced after the first week of instruction.
-Andreas will hold office hours at the end of each lecture for 50 minutes.
+Andreas will hold office hours at the end of Tuesday lectures for 50 minutes.

 ### How to utilize Office Hours effectively
 The TAs know the homework assignments and exercise sets inside out.
 If you have questions there, you should ask them.
 On the other hand, I (Andreas) crafted the lecture notes and selected the practice interview problems, so if you have questions about *that* material, please utilize my office hours.
+Choosing between asking TAs or the lecturer judiciously can help us utilize our limited resources more efficiently.

 ## Learning Objectives